Coach K begins final season against Kentucky and more from opening night of college basketball

 From way downtown

-UMBC women's basketball team is having its way against Gettysburg and it extended its lead before the half with an amazing shot.
+UMBC women's basketball team extended its lead against Gettysburg before the half with an amazing shot.
 Jatarrikah Settle of the Retrievers scooped up the ball with less than two seconds left and heaved up a shot from half court.
 The bucket went in, giving UMBC a 43-14 lead heading into the break.
+The Retrievers won the game 79-33.

 AT THE BUZZER— NCAA Women's Basketball (@NCAAWBB) November 10, 2021